robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-20 18:09:35 UTC
+**Last Updated:** 2025-12-20 18:41:58 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam system is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The image indicates a maintenance status with a gray background and red text, showing the message \

 ---